toggl/toggl_api_docs/chapters/projects.md

 * billable: whether the project is billable or not (boolean, default true, available only for pro workspaces)
 * auto_estimates: whether the estimated hours are automatically calculated based on task estimations or manually fixed based on the value of 'estimated_hours' (boolean, default false, not required, premium functionality)
 * estimated_hours: if auto_estimates is true then the sum of task estimations is returned, otherwise user inserted hours (integer, not required, premium functionality)
-* at: timestamp that is sent in the response for PUT, indicates the time task was last updated (read-only)
 * color: id of the color selected for the project
 * rate: hourly rate of the project (float, not required, premium functionality)
 * at: timestamp indicating when the project was created (UTC time), read-only